gerbrand/myserver/README.md

 service nginx reload
 ```

 and it works! on https://etherpad.g.software-creation.nl etherpad is running and I can do create documents.
 Next step authentication.
 I could set up keycloak, or decide to use google.
+For now, you'll just get a Forbidden.
 For next time!